 one encoding, whereas the data a script is working on is all in another

-#5 Updated by Yui NARUSE almost 3 years ago
+#5 Updated by Yui NARUSE about 3 years ago

 brixen (Brian Ford) wrote:

 Can someone please explain how the inconsistency with how the rest of IO instances would behave with transcoding is not a bug?